anku94/anku94.github.io/_posts/2024-04-21-reasoning.md

 I am sure there is material by scientist-philosophers exploring the definition of intelligence.
 I have not read any of it.
 The thesis is that it is am ambiguous phrase encapsulating all the flaws of natural language, and is best avoided.
 The other four words, in my head, lend to much cleaner definitions.

-1. **Reasoning** - The ability to model a situation as statements in some form of logic (say propositional logic), and prove them to be correct as per the rules of that logic.
+1. **Reasoning**.
+The ability to model a situation as statements in some form of logic (say propositional logic), and prove them to be correct as per the rules of that logic.
-2. **Autonomy** - The ability to operate independently in pursuit of some objective.
+2. **Autonomy**.
+The ability to operate independently in pursuit of some objective.
-3. **Planning** - The ability to decompose a complex problem into a series of subproblems.
+3. **Planning**.
+The ability to decompose a complex problem into a series of subproblems.
 This is very much like A* search --- it is recursive, and may require backtracking.
 It is essentially a solver, and benefits from some "intuition", which is a set of heuristics that produce a partial solution quickly and speed up the solver.
 It also requires an ability (intrinsic or external) to know if the objective has been met.
-4. **Consciousness** - It is simply a state of heightened autonomy, where an agent is able to choose its objective function, and change it at any point.
+4. **Consciousness**.
+It is simply a state of heightened autonomy, where an agent is able to choose its objective function, and change it at any point.
 ## Consciousness Emerges from Autonomy and Reasoning

 In the previous subsection, I was trying to go for definitions that allow the respective traits to exist independently, albeit complementarily.
 I do not think I fully succeeded.